Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 Use a stable prompt order:

-• Identity / continuity constraints
+• Identity and continuity constraints

 • Scene anchor reference